 - Software upgrades from previous versions may require downtime and some post-upgrade steps.
 The entire upgrade process usually takes around 30 days.
 For details about the major Pega Cloud upgrade process and the expected experience, see Pega Cloud Services upgrade process for Pega Infinity release 8.4.1 and earlier.

 Examples of emergency activities include:

-Pegasystems Inc. makes a reasonable effort to not undertake scheduled standard maintenance that falls outside of a client's standard maintenance window.
-Pegasystems Inc. maintenance communications to clients always include the maintenance window times.
+Pega makes a reasonable effort to not undertake scheduled standard maintenance that falls outside of your standard maintenance window.
+Pegasystems Inc. maintenance communications to your always include the maintenance window times.
 Pegasystems Inc. will make a reasonable effort to not undertake scheduled standard maintenance for more than 8 hours a month.

-Pegasystems Inc. will work with clients to try to define a standard maintenance window to occur when clients know their environment usage patterns are at the lowest levels and the default window is not sufficient for their needs.
-If a client needs to specify a non-default window, they can make a request by selecting New request in My Support Portal.
+Pega will work with you to try to define a standard maintenance window to occur when you know you environment usage patterns are at the lowest levels and the default window is not sufficient for your needs.
+If you need to specify a non-default window, you can make a request by selecting New request in My Support Portal.
 For the latest documentation on making requests, see My Support Portal: New Design, Streamlined Features.

 For commercial Pega Cloud Services accounts:

 |Asia Pacific (Hong Kong): ap-east-1||HKT (Hong Kong Time)|

 |Asia Pacific (Singapore): ap-southeast-1||SGT (Singapore Time)|

 |Asia Pacific (Sydney): ap-southeast-2||AEST* (Australian Eastern Standard Time)|